Stanley Cole (water polo)

-Stanley Clark Cole (October 12, 1945 - July 26, 2018) was a water polo player from the United States, who competed in three consecutive Summer Olympics for his native country, starting in 1964.
+Stanley Clark Cole (October 12, 1945 - July 26, 2018) was a water polo player from the United States, who competed for the University of California Los Angeles and participated in three consecutive Summer Olympics for his native country, starting in 1964.
 He won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
 In 1984, he was inducted into the USA Water Polo Hall of Fame.
+After college, and Naval service, he served as an Executive in the construction industry.